MD/PhD Program

 FINANCIAL SUPPORT

-The MD/PhD program is supported by the Texas A&M School of Medicine.
+The MD/PhD program is supported by the Texas A&M College of Medicine.
 Students are supported by a scholarship during their medical school years and an assistantship during their PhD training.

 In addition to covering applicable tuition and fees, a yearly stipend of $32,000 is provided during the medical and graduate school studies.
 Financial support is provided from a mixture of institutional funds and the PhD mentor’s research funding.
 Your career preparation and overall professional development are very important.
 To show support, funds are available, at the discretion of the program's administration, for professional development opportunities such as annual MD/PhD National Conferences and annual American Physician Scientist Association (APSA) meetings.